abeldekat/cmp-mini-snippets/README.md

 }
 ```

-Note: There is a [LazyVim-PR] that implements an extra for mini.snippets..
+## LazyVim

-File "plugins/extras/coding/mini_snippets_with_sources.lua" contains a relevant setup.
+There is a [LazyVim-PR] implementing an extra for mini.snippets..

 ## Acknowledgments